gallochris/fyi.dadgumboxscores/hugo_source/content/posts/julius-peppers.md

 He scored more than 1,600 points and pulled down over 800 rebounds on the basketball court.
 These numbers brought recruiting attention from a ton of schools, including Duke.

-Amongst all the eye-opening statistics, maybe the most impressive tidbit Crothers shares in the article is this [Bo Jackson-esque absurd atheltic ability](https://twitter.com/TomFornelli/status/936269898963144709):
+Amongst all the eye-opening statistics, maybe the most impressive tidbit Crothers shares in the article is this [Bo Jackson type athletic ability](https://twitter.com/TomFornelli/status/936269898963144709):

 > The coach still shakes his head in disbelief as he recalls a three-hour football practice on a scorching summer day before Peppers's junior season, after which all the other Firebirds lay sprawled on the grass or huddled around the water spigot.